 You have left my life but you will never leave my heart.

 Flicker was a princess and rock star all rolled into one.
 She enjoyed life, had a great sense of humor, and always offered the most amazing smile in the world.

-In addition to agility Flicker was a therapy dog for most of her life - she loved have people admire her, she had a math challenge for the kids and she played a mean game of candyland in the after school program:)
+In addition to agility, Flicker was a therapy dog for most of her life - she loved to have people admire her!
+She had a math challenge for the kids and she played a mean game of Candyland in the after-school program:)

 Flicker enjoyed her last "official" agility competition run in October 2017 at 13.5 years old.
 Her journey to The Rainbow Bridge came far too soon.

 I loved you your whole life and I will miss you the rest of mine.

 Torch was my very first puppy, coming home with me at the tender age of 7 weeks old.
 He would do absolutely anything I asked of him.